ledmarceli/mthree_final_project/README_Marceli.md

 For the purpose of this project we have used several SRE methodologies to ensure that we have control over the development and implementation process.
 We intended to adhere to the following SRE principles:
 1. Embracing risk (Agile approach)
-2. Service Level Objectives (Budget consideration, Meetings, Kabana)
+2. Service Level Objectives (Budget consideration, Meetings, Kanban)
 3. Eliminate Toil (Jenkins pipeline)
 4. Monitor Distributed Systems (Monitoring dashboard with Grafana, Prometheus etc.)
 5. Automation (Jenkins pipeline)